10 Things I Learnt from General Assembly’s User Experience Design Immersive Course

 5. The right tools for the right job

-The saying goes that if the only tool you have is a hammer, you’ll see every problem as a nail.
-Don’t be limited by the tools you use.
-This relates to my previous point of non-linear thinking — it’s about going from A to D, or Z.
+The saying goes that if the only tool you have is a hammer, you’ll see every problem as a nail–refer to the last point.
+So don’t be limited by the tools you use.

 6. User testing is trickier than you think